Las Vegas Nursing Schools

 Certificate of Achievement in Practical Nursing

 The Certificate of Achievement in Practical Nursing includes classroom instruction and hands-on practice.
-This two-year curriculum covers medical terminology, pharmacology, nursing fundamentals and nursing for various populations.
+This two-year curriculum covers medical terminology, pharmacology, nursing fundamentals and family nursing.
 Graduates are eligible to sit for the state licensing exam for practical nurses.

 Associate of Applied Science in Nursing